Overview

 Effort Analysis explicitly captures actions that involve user effort, such as clicks, changes to a form field, and opening a new page.

-Top Events, surfaces a broader set of potential paths that a user could take between two points in a digital journey, and thus includes events like custom server-side events and events from 3rd party integrations (e.g. viewing an in-app guide, opening an email).
+Top Events, surfaces a broader set of potential paths that a user could take between two points in a digital journey, and thus includes events like custom server-side events and events from third party integrations (e.g., viewing, an in-app guide, opening an email).

 Effort Analysis

-Effort analysis helps you understand why users are dropping off between funnel steps by surfacing 3 signals that indicate where they might be struggling.
+Under Funnel Overview, Effort analysis helps you understand why users are dropping off between funnel steps by surfacing three signals that indicate where they might be struggling.

 The three signals are calculated as follows: